 Machu Picchu is our most popular extension to a Galapagos cruise, and our team offers an array of ways to experience this world-renowned Incan site, from lodge-to-lodge treks to boutique lodges in the Sacred Valley.
 In Ecuador we can recommend unique lodges in the cloud forest, complementary small ship cruises down the Amazon River or haciendas in the highlands to horseback ride and seek out the Andean condor.

-View all of AdventureSmith’s Galapagos Islands small ship cruises and land adventures, and follow our Galapagos Travel Guides for more travel insights and expert reviews written by our crew on the ground.
+Learn more about AdventureSmith’s Galapagos Islands small ship cruises and land adventures, and follow our Galapagos Travel Guides for more travel insights and expert reviews written by our crew on the ground.